SelrahcD/parallel-with-db/Readme.md

 Of course not!
 We've seen that the problem occurs only for tests running in parallel and that tests running sequentially are working perfectly fine, which means we only need a different database for each test running process.

-Now, move to the `create-database-for-process` branch and run the tests in parallel with `/vendor/bin/paratest`.
+Now, move to the [`main` branch](https://github.com/SelrahcD/parallel-with-db/) again and run the tests in parallel with `/vendor/bin/paratest`.

 Tests do not fail anymore!